bingus-ltd/iglunix/README.md

 # [Iglunix](https://iglunix.xyz/)
-Unix like software distribution with no GNU components
+Unix like software distribution with GNU components

 All build scripts are 0BSD Licensed.